Subham-Maity/prisma-the-ultimate-resource/README.md

 #### 🔗 @@id

 - This attribute can be used to define a multi-field primary key for a model.
 The @@id attribute takes an array of field names that make up the primary key.
-The fields must be marked as @unique or have an @@unique index defined on them.
+The fields must be marked as @unique or have a @@unique index defined on them.
   - Example: `@@id([firstName, lastName])`

 #### 🔗 @@db